The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 In this number, make sure to include your side hustle income as well.

 You can look at this at an annual or monthly level, whichever makes the most sense to you.
-While my wife’s income is pretty predictable, my income tends to fluctuate quite a bit month to month, so I need to zoom out a little to get a more accurate picture.
+My wife’s income is pretty predictable, but my income tends to fluctuate month to month, so I need to zoom out a little to get a more accurate picture.

 Have you ever taken the time to itemize out your expenses — like ALL of them?